izabelcavassim/PG_2018/Exercises/Week08/archaic_exercise.md

 first look at these before classifying them into their most likely archaic origin

 ##### Q1.
-Find the total lengths of Arcahic fragments in each individual
+Find the total lengths of Arcahic fragments in each individual.

 ##### Q2.
-Summarise the total length per population and per region
+Summarise the total length per population and per region.

 ##### Q3.
 Which population has most archaic ancestry?
 Why?

 ##### Q4.
-What is the length distribution of fragments for the five different regions (hint: you can use facet\_grid to plot all at once)
+What is the length distribution of fragments for the five different regions (hint: you can use facet\_grid to plot all at once).

 ##### Q5.
-What is the average length of fragments for each population and each region
+What is the average length of fragments for each population and each region?

 ##### Q6.
 What can cause different mean fragment lengths?

 ##### Q7.
 If you have a recombination rate of 1cM per Megabase, how many generations do your average fragment length for the different regions then correspond to?
-How many years is that if generation time=30 years
+How many years is that if generation time=30 years.

 ##### Optional question: Combining all individuals, how large a fraction of the genome contains archaic segments?